I’ve killed great people!

 Unless you’re well up on your cult movies, Billy Drago’s name might not be familiar, but you’ll recognise the face.
 Thirty years in films have seen him kill Sean Connery and be killed by Clint Eastwood.

 He’s probably still best known as Frank Nitti, thrown off a roof by Kevin Costner in Brian De Palma’s The Untouchables, but his sinister persona has seen him most often employed in horror movies.
-His most recent gig was for Rob Zombie, playing Judge Samuel Mather in the upcoming The Lords of Salem.
 He seems rarely to have been interviewed at length, which is a shame, because he’s a repository of brilliant stories.
-This interview was conducted for a UK film magazine, but as is often the case, there was only room for a few hundred words, whereas the full transcript ran to thousands.
+This interview was conducted for a Where-Are-They-Now piece in Empire magazine, but as is often the case, there was only room for a few hundred words, whereas the full transcript ran to thousands.
 Here then, is the director’s cut…

 Drago could talk for England, so it’s a shame he’s never been here…